-Responsive neurostimulation (RNS) is a device that is placed in a patient’s skull by a pediatric neurosurgeon and connected to the part of the brain responsible for seizure activity.
+Responsive neurostimulation (RNS) is a device that is placed in a patient’s skull by a pediatric neurosurgeon, as an epilepsy surgery treatment option, and connected to the part of the brain responsible for seizure activity.
 The device is programmed by a pediatric neurologist to detect pre-seizure brain activity and disrupt any abnormal brain seizure activity with electrical impulses to prevent seizures.

 For more information, contact Le Bonheur’s Neuroscience Institute at firstname.lastname@example.org.

-Le Bonheur patient Hannah Lawrence sits down with Neuroscience co-director James Wheless, MD, to talk about about responsive neurostimulation (RNS) devices.
-Lawrence received her RNS device in January 2015.
+Le Bonheur patient Hannah Lawrence sits down with Neuroscience co-director James Wheless, MD, to talk about about responsive neurostimulation devices and her experience with epilepsy surgery.